ROGUE-JCTD/django-maploom/README.md

 Usage
 -----

-Once installed, you can easily add a classification banner to any template on your site.
+Once installed, you can easily add maploom to any template on your site.

 First load the template tags in your template:

 	{% load maploom_tags %}

-In the <head> section of your html section add the MapLoom js files:
+In the ```<head>``` section of your html section add the MapLoom js files:

     {% maploom_js %}